mynyml/pathname/doc/pathname.md

-Pathname
+PATHNAME
 ========
 OOP wrapper for `fs`, `path` and `Stat` functions.
 This document describes the api.
 See README.md for overview and usage.

-* Pathnames are immutable

-Core Node Functions
+CORE NODE FUNCTIONS
 -------------------

-Pathname-specific Methods
+Pathnames are immutable

+PATHNAME-SPECIFIC METHODS
 -------------------------
 Pathname also provides a few extra methods, which can be quite useful.